ratson/conflake/API_GUIDE.md

 ```

 The `formatters` option allows you to configure formatting tools that will be
 used by `nix fmt`.
-If formatters are set, Flakelight will export
+If formatters are set, Conflake will export
 `formatter.${system}` outputs which apply all the configured formatters.

 By default, `nix` files are formatted with `nixpkgs-fmt` and `md`, `json`, and
 `yml` files are formatted with `prettier`.

-To disable default formatters, set the `flakelight.builtinFormatters` option to
+To disable default formatters, set the `conflake.builtinFormatters` option to
 false.

 You can set `formatters` to an attribute set, for which the keys are a file name